 WHO WE ARE

-The Riverside Transit Agency (RTA) was established as a Joint Powers Agency on August 15, 1975 and began operating bus service on March 16, 1977.
+The Riverside Transit Agency (RTA) was established as a Joint Powers Authority on August 15, 1975 and began operating bus service on March 16, 1977.
 RTA is the Consolidated Transportation Service Agency for western Riverside County and is responsible for coordinating transit services throughout the approximate 2,500 square mile service area, providing driver training, assistance with grant applications and development of Short Range Transit Plans (SRTPs).

 RTA provides both local and regional services throughout the region with 36 fixed routes, eight CommuterLink routes, and Dial-A-Ride services using 316 vehicles.
 In the cities of Corona, Beaumont and Banning, RTA coordinates regional services with municipal transit systems.
 In Riverside, RTA coordinates with the city's Riverside Special Services, which provides ADA complementary service to RTA's fixed-route services.